National Museum Cardiff

 The natural-history displays range from brightly coloured insects to the 9m-long skeleton of a humpback whale that washed up near Aberthaw in 1982.
 The world's largest turtle (2.88m by 2.74m), a leatherback which was found on Harlech beach, is also here, suspended on wires from the ceiling.

-Many impressionist and post-impressionist pieces were bequeathed to the museum in 1952 and 1963 by the Davies sisters, Gwendoline and Margaret, granddaughters of 19th-century coal and shipping magnate David Davies.
-One room is devoted to their collection of seven paintings by British master JMW Turner, which were dismissed as fakes in the 1950s but recently reappraised to have been genuine all along.
-Other treasures include luminous works by Pissaro; a trio of Monet's Water Lilies , alongside his scenes of London, Rouen and Venice; Sisley's The Cliff at Penarth (the artist was married in Cardiff); and portraits by Renoir, including the shimmering La Parisienne .
-The sisters' favourite was Cézanne, but there are also works by Matisse and the anguished Rain: Auvers by Van Gogh, who killed himself just a few days after finishing the painting.
-The Pre-Raphaelites are well represented, as is Rodin, with a cast of The Kiss .
+Many of the impressionist and post-impressionist pieces were bequeathed to the museum in 1952 and 1963 by the Davies sisters, Gwendoline and Margaret, granddaughters of 19th-century coal and shipping magnate David Davies.
+One room is devoted to their collection of seven paintings by British master JMW Turner, which were dismissed as fakes in the 1950s but have recently been reappraised as being genuine all along.